How Many Times Can You Fail Your CDL Test?

 - Road Test

 While every company’s testing regimen varies slightly, the pre-trip inspection phase normally includes a coupling system, light check, and in-cab inspection.
 Then, you will likely have to check the engine compartment, driver’s door fuel area, or the trailer.
 When checking the engine compartment, be sure to check for leaks!
-And when performing the other inspections, the main thing is to make sure the truck is safe and road-ready.
+And when performing the other inspections, the main thing is to make sure the truck is safe and road-ready, because the pre-trip inspection phase ensures you know how to accurately and efficiently prepare for your latest trucking trip by testing your practical, hands-on knowledge.

-The backing exercises test your maneuvering skills and commercial motor vehicle operation ability.
+The next portion of the skills test, the backing exercises, tests your maneuvering skills and commercial motor vehicle operation ability.
 During this stage, one of the main things examiners are looking for is your ability to successfully back a semi-truck into a parking spot.
 This is notoriously one of the most difficult parts of truck driving, for rookies and experienced drivers alike.
 However, with the skills you gain during Truck Driver Institute’s CDL training program, there’s no need to worry!
+No need to fear when TDI is here.
 While each state handles the backing test slightly differently, most tests will include some combination of straight-line backing, parallel parking, offset backing (left or right), and alley docking.
+This ensures that no matter the situation, you’ll be prepared for any parking issue.
 Examiners will likely dock you points depending on the number of times you get out and look, also known as GOALing.
+On the road, you may not always have time or space to repeatedly spot-check your parking job, so it’s important to be able to get it without leaving your vehicle.

 During the road test, examiners are testing your ability to handle your commercial motor vehicle on the open road and in all traffic situations.
+After all, if you’re taking the CDL test, you should know how to expertly handle your vehicle when driving.
 This portion of the test will occur on the road, and you will have to navigate a variety of streets and traffic scenarios.
+Remember: if you’ve studied and practiced enough, this portion should be easy-peasy!
+Many of these skills are much the same as state driver’s license skills, so shouldn’t be too difficult conceptually.
 Here’s a list of things that you will need to know how to do before your test:

 - Turn